Forget About the Chart: Achieving YOUR Goal Weight

 This is, of course, the simplest.
 Take a look at yourself in the mirror and see how you look.
 You can even take a photo of yourself once a month and compare these photos.
 Find out if there are any changes, whether you look slimmer or heavier.

 Set a Realistic Goal Weight

 First things first, set a weight loss goal that is absolutely realistic.
 Work on a goal weight that is achievable so as not to end up being frustrated.
 Ultimately, your goal should be a healthy weight.
 So, consult your doctor first.
-Realistic goal is positive, precise, prioritized, planned and performance-based.
+A realistic goal is positive, precise, prioritized, planned, and performance-based.
 Along with setting a realistic goal weight, you also need to consider these two:

 - BMI or body mass index – it is important to consider your BMI in setting your goal weight since it helps your doctor in determining any risks on any weight-related health issues.
 Your body mass index or BMI is derived by dividing your weight (in pounds) by your height (in inches squared)., and multiplying it by 705.